 Apache Kafka is an open-source stream-processing software platform.
 We can use Apache Kafka with microservice architecture as a message bus for communication between microservices.
+We can Apache Kafka zip file on the Windows system and start the server to test it locally.

 We need to install Java to set up the Apache Kafka server.
 If Java is not yet installed in your machine, install it before moving further.